cybera/synthi/manual/src/sections/TransformationExamples.md

 a pandas dataframe (for structured data), a string representing text data, or raw bytes.

-You can use `dataset(<DATASET_NAME>)` function calls before the transformation function (as calls in the global space) and map it to the `inputs` parameter to load datasets from ADI to use in your transformations.
+You can use `dataset(<DATASET_NAME>)` function calls before the transformation function (as calls in the global space) and map it to the `inputs` parameter to load datasets from Synthi to use in your transformations.

 ### Identity transformation